 Evaluate with Risk Scoring

-This tool looks at the various components of an online card transaction to determine the probability of it being fraudulent.
+This tool uses machine learning methods to look at the various components of an online credit card transaction to determine the probability of it being fraudulent.
 You will need to evaluate the results of their transaction verification tools like AVS, CVV, device ID, etc. along with what the user is buying and where the user wants the item shipped.
 (Source:Burlington Bank Card).
 The higher the fraud score, the more the reason for you to decline the transaction.